rahulrumalla/grawler/README.md

 NOTE: This library uses [cobra](https://github.com/spf13/cobra) for CLI wire-up

 ## Usage
-1. Run `makefile install` to install all the dependencies
+1. Run `make install-dev-deps` to install all the dependencies
+2. Run `make install` to install grawler CLI
-2. Run `gralwer --help` to see for flags and usage
+3. Run `gralwer --help` to see for flags and usage
-3. Run `grawler https://monzo.com -i -w 4` to run the program against a website (see --help for info on option)
+4. Run `grawler https://monzo.com -i -w 4` to run the program against a website (see --help for info on option)

 ## TODO
 1. Incease test coverage